Realizability of tropical pluri-canonical divisors: The realizability locus

 Conversely, suppose (i') and (ii') hold.
 First note that the only type of illegal vertex for $k=1$ is $(-1,1)$ and such a vertex does not admit a simple cycle ``at or above level'' through the incident horizontal edge.
 Thus (ii') ensures that there are no illegal vertices.
 The next observation is that for $k = 1$ a cycle $\gamma$ is effective for every half-edge at lowest level that $\gamma$ passes though.
 In particular, (ii) holds.
 Furthermore, there are only two kinds of inconvenient vertices: the ones in Proposition~\ref{prop:residue_map_origin_missing}~(i) and the ones in Proposition~\ref{prop:residue_map_abelian_coprime}.
 The former is inconvenient in the sense of \cite{MUW17_published} as well.
 Hence, (i') provides the necessary effective cycles.
 The other kind of inconvenient vertex is not an issue for $k=1$: all simple cycles use precisely two half-edges incident to each vertex they pass through, and thus the residues at $\geq 3$ horizontal half-edges may always be chosen sufficiently generic.
 In other words, the cycles provided by (ii') contain an independent pair. \end{myrem}

 We split the proof of Theorem \ref{thm:main_theorem} in three parts.
-First we prove that the conditions in the theorem are sufficient (resp.\ necessary) for realizability over the base field $\bC$.
+First we prove that the conditions in the theorem are sufficient (resp.\ necessary) for realizability over the base field $\bC$ endowed with the trivial valuation.
 Afterwards we generalize the result to arbitrary algebraically closed base fields of characteristic~0.